SuperOfficeDocs/superoffice-docs/docs/en/marketing/recipients/learn/look-at-recipient-list.md

 4. Use the checkboxes in the left column to select all or specific recipients.

-5. Click the ![icon][img2] menu button.
+5. Click the **Actions** menu button.
 Here you have the following options:
     * Export the selected recipients to an Excel, HTML, or text file.
     * [Add the selected recipients to a new or existing selection or project](#add-recipients).
     * Resend the mailing to the selected recipients.